Dia Sokol Savage: Television

 Sokol Savage was a producer on Queer Eye for the Straight Guy, Kimora: Life in the Fab Lane, #1 Single featuring Lisa Loeb, Wife Swap and numerous other shows before responding to a Facebook post by Morgan J. Freeman who was looking for a producing partner for an MTV pilot in 2008.

-She got the job and the two went on to be the executive producers of MTV’s hit series 16 and Pregnant, Teen Mom, Teen Mom 2, and Teen Mom 3 which are attributed with significantly lowering the teen birth rate.
+She got the job and the two went on to be the executive producers of MTV's series 16 and Pregnant, Teen Mom, Teen Mom 2, and Teen Mom 3.
 Together, they launched 11th Street Productions, a film and TV production company.